-As the Governor-Elect examines this issues, the Commission wishes to call out some specific examples of positive things happening in state government regarding the issue of competitive and integrated employment for Kansans with disabilities.
-In particular, the Commission wishes to note that a Disability Employment Workgroup has been meeting and carrying out tasks which hold the promise of real and meaningful improvement in this area.
+As the Governor-Elect examines these issues, the Commission wishes to call out some specific examples of positive things happening in state government regarding the issue of competitive and integrated employment for Kansans with disabilities.
+In particular (can these items be bullet pointed?), the Commission wishes to note that a Disability Employment Workgroup has been meeting and carrying out tasks which hold the promise of real and meaningful improvement in this area.
 The Disability Employment Workgroup was established by Governor Sam Brownback’s Disability Subcabinet and is made up of employees of the Kansas Department of Commerce, Kansas Department of Health & Environment (including the Working Healthy Program), Kansas Department of Corrections (including the Employment Initiatives program), Kansas Department of Aging and Disability Services (including Managed Care), Kansas Commission on Disability Concerns and the Kansas Department for Children and Families (including the Vocational Rehabilitation, Temporary Aid to Needy Families (TANF) and Supplemental Nutrition Assistance Program (SNAP) employment programs.)
 As just a few examples, the Commission would like to note that the Disability Employment Workgroup has been working on issues such as cross-agency data sharing, funding realignment and incentivizing rates in order to better fulfill the promise of the Employment First law.
 Additionally, the Disability Employment Workgroup’s plan is that each state agency will review program policies and procedures to determine whether they are consistent with youths and adults with disabilities obtaining and maintaining integrated employment at competitive wages.
 When this is not the case, each agency will develop an action plan to revise policies and procedures inconsistent with this goal (outcome).

 The Commission has been impressed with the depth of interagency collaboration taking place with the Disability Employment Workgroup.
 The Commission has previously recommended that this type of cross-agency collaboration is needed in order to obtain meaningful and positive systems change with this issue.
 As part of this interagency collaboration, the Disability Subcabinet and decision makers from the highest levels of state government have been engaged.
 This Cabinet-level buy-in is critical to improving the employment outcomes for Kansans with disabilities.
+The collaboration needs to move forward with implementing policies that assist Kansans with disabilities in their pursuit of employment.

-As the Commission noted in its 2016 report, many of the studies and reports generating proactive ideas to improve employment outcomes for Kansans with disabilities have already been completed.
-These reports and recommendations agree with and reinforce each other.
+As the Commission noted in its 2016 report, many of the studies and reports generating proactive ideas to improve employment outcomes for Kansans with disabilities have already been completed. .
 As we did in our 2016 and prior reports, the Commission wants to stress that action and positive systems changes are needed in order to deliver on the promise of the Employment First law.
 There are a wealth of existing ideas and recommendations from stakeholders to make positive changes in this area which warrant careful consideration (for example: the Developmental Disabilities Coalition of Kansas, the original Employment First Workgroup, the Big Tent Coalition, the Kansas Council on Developmental Disabilities, the Employment Systems Change Coalition and the past recommendations of this Employment First Oversight Commission).
-If followed, these recommendations hold the promise to creating meaningful and effective systems change.
+If followed, these recommendations hold the promise to creating meaningful and effective systems change with implementation and bi-partisan support of the legislature combined with business support throughout the State.

-We believe the time is long past due for concrete, measurable action steps with published timelines to be developed, with the full engagement of stakeholders, which will lead to activities and systems changes to create improvements in this important program and policy area.
+The time is long past due for concrete, measurable action steps with published timelines to be developed, with the full engagement of stakeholders, which will lead to activities and systems changes to create improvements in this important program and policy area.